 We are advocates.
-We are ambitious, leaders, students and unique individuals who are ready to see change in this world and are eager to pursue it.
-As a non-profit, our team is compiled of passionate volunteers who want to make a difference in the lives of individuals across the world.
-We encourage the exchange of ideas through various youth, parenting and family programs.
+We are ambitious leaders, students, and unique individuals who are ready to see change in this world and are eager to pursue it.
+As a non-profit, our team of passionate volunteers who collaborate together to make a difference in the lives of individuals across the world.
+We encourage the exchange of ideas through various youth, parenting, and family programs.
 Under effective leadership, we will bring together organizations and services with the community for a common goal to TeachThemYoungER.
 We rely strongly upon the generosity of others.
 Our programs and services are run primarily by volunteers, and local contracted service providers.
 Overall, we receive support from corporate contributions, foundations, grants, and individual donors.
 Below are the bios of the Board of TeachThemYoungER

-Alexandra shares stories of Dr. Haynes's contributions to the community and that is why she wants to do her part to help other families in need.
+Alexandra shares stories of Dr. Haynes's contributions to the community, and that is why she wants to do her part to help other families in need.
 "I depended on the resources given within the community and received the assistance through non-profit organizations that helped me get on my feet," she states.
-"I am dedicated to returning the favor and also make a positive change our community."
+"I am dedicated to returning the favor and also make a positive change in our community."

 In his younger days, Anthony split time between the SF Bay area and Central New Jersey.
 Anthony was a natural athlete that played football, baseball, and basketball through high school and chose to focus on basketball in college.
-During those years, teachers, coaches and older athletes/mentors became an integral part of his maturity and sparked his interest to become an educator and coach.
+During those years, teachers, coaches, and older athletes/mentors became an integral part of his maturity and sparked his interest to become an educator and coach.
 Inspired at an invitational basketball camp in Pocono Mountains one summer, Anthony quickly developed a deep passion for mentoring and coaching athletes.
-This resolve stuck with him and almost 30 years later, he is beginning to provide support to our communities.
+This resolve stuck with him, and almost 30 years later, he is beginning to provide support to our communities.
 Anthony is heavily involved with overall program expansion and student-athlete development within our Athletics program.
 Outside of TeachThemYoungER activities, he is also a football official that officiates youth, high school, and college football, where he communicates with coaches and players from a perspective of understanding and transparency as well.
 Mr. Moore is one of the Vice Presidents of our organization and is happy spending his days empowering individuals that he comes in contact with daily.
 Anthony doesn’t just “talk the talk, but he walks the walk” by being a driving factor in the overall organizational development.
 He is determined to expand the positive relationship building techniques of our youth and young parents’ one program at a time.